-An important factor in a pharmacy student's success in the program is the guidance he or she has available from their faculty advisor.
-Each student will be assigned a faculty advisor during New Student Orientation.
-Each student must meet with their advisor at least twice per year (once per semester) to discuss program, academic, co-curricular, and professional/career issues and to review their electronic portfolio.
-Student adherence to the advising policy will be enforced by the Office of Student Affairs.
-Under extraordinary circumstances, a student may request a change in advisor.
-In order to request a change in advisor, the student must submit a complete "Change of Advisor Request Form" to the Assistant Dean of Student Affairs.
-All decisions made by the Assistant Dean of Student Affairs regarding a request to permit or deny a change in advisor are final.
+Each student is assigned a faculty-advisor during New Student Orientation.
+The program views the individual faculty-advisor guidance a student has available as an important factor in a student-pharmacist's success in the program.
+Students meet with their respective faculty-advisors to discuss progress in program in all areas: academic coursework, electives, co-curricular milestones, professional/ career plans and to review their electronic portfolio, among other topics.
+The Office of Student Affairs oversees the faculty-advisor program.

+Under extraordinary circumstances, a student may request a change in their faculty-advisor.
+To request a change in advisor, a student must submit a completed "Change of Advisor Request Form" to the Office of Student Affairs.
+The Assistant Dean of Student Affairs may review the request to decide about whether to permit or deny a change in faculty-advisor, and any such determinations are final.

 The primary goal of the advising system is to assist each student in realizing the maximum educational benefits available through resources at West Coast University.
-Each member of the advising team, the student and Faculty Advisor, have responsibilities within the advising system:
+Each member of the advising team, the student, and faculty-advisor, have responsibilities within the advising system: